cwinsor/alchemy_1_cwinsor/README.md

 # alchemy_1_cwinsor
 This is a fork of Alchemy 1.0 from University of Washington (Domingos et. al.).
-Alchemy is a research platform for Markov Logic Networks.
+Alchemy "is a software package providing a series of algorithms for statistical relational learning and probabilistic logic inference, based on the Markov logic representation."
+Alchemy originated from University of Washington (Domingos et. al.)

-The problem addressed by this fork is that as of 5/2022 the U/Washington code does not compile.
-The problem is tool versions have changed in the ~10 years since the original work.
+The problem addressed by this fork is that as of 5/2022 the U. Washington code does not compile.
+Tool versions have changed in the ~10 years since the original work.
 This fork fixes said compile errors to allow running on Ubuntu 20 with current apt-get versions.
 Instructions are provided to run on AWS EC2.

 This git and README are available from: https://github.com/cwinsor/alchemy_1_cwinsor.git